elinsoftware/sn-react/README.md

 ## 4. Deployment

-Once the applicaiton is built, the package files will be located in the folders you specified in `./dist` folder:
+Once the application is built, the package files will be located in the folders you specified in `./dist` folder:

 1. Copy `index.html` code into a UI page.
 HTML code is ServiceNow-ready, so you don't need to make any changes.
-2. Drag-n-drop javascript files from `./dist/api/.../js` folder to the corresponding REST API resource.
+2. Drag-n-drop JavaScript files from `./dist/api/.../js` folder to the corresponding REST API resource.
 Do the same with image and asset files.

 That would conclude the deployment process.
 Open the application by navigating to the UI page URL.